teamdatatonic/python-api-template/README.md

 # Python Flask Api

-Python Flask API Template
+Python Fast API Template

-Can be use on any compute that allows containers :)
+Can be use on any compute that allows containers.

 Contains:
 - Dockerfile
 - CICD